CRM Built as Infrastructure, Not a Contact List

 Follow-Up Sequences

-Nurture sequences that fire based on prospect behavior — not random email blasts on a schedule.
+Nurture sequences that fire based on prospect behavior.
+Not random email blasts on a schedule.

 Different prospects need different follow-up.
-Our sequences adapt based on what the prospect has done — opened an email, visited a page, filled a form, or gone quiet.
+Our sequences adapt based on what the prospect has done.
+Opened an email, visited a page, filled a form, or gone quiet.

 • Behavior-triggered email and SMS sequences